This page provides information about actions that are taken when recurring payments are handled by WooCommerce

 To understand more about the difference between automatic and manual payments, and find which payment gateways are supported for each method, see Subscription Payment Methods & Gateways.

 To learn how to switch on Manual Payments, switch off Automatic payments, and control which renewal emails are sent to customers, see Subscription Renewal Settings of the Store Manager Guide.

 FAQ ↑ Back to top

-If you have an extension or custom code tht adds custom fields (i.e. metadata) to orders, WooCommerce Subscriptions copies this data to any subscriptions created for that order during checkout.
-When the subscription renews, Subscriptions will then copy that data to the renewal order.
+WooCommerce Subscriptions copies all custom fields (i.e. metadata) set on an order during checkout to the subscription/s created for that order during checkout.
+When the subscription renews, Subscriptions will then copy that data to the renewal order too.

-However, Subscriptions also provides a way for developers to exclude metadata from being copied so your extension may choose not to have some metadata copied.
+Subscriptions also provides a way for developers to exclude metadata from being copied to renewal orders.
+Developers can use the

-'wcs_renewal_order_meta' filters can be used to exclude certain metadata from renewal orders.
+'wcs_renewal_order_meta' filters to exclude certain metadata from renewal orders.

 How can I test the renewal process? ↑ Back to top

 To test the renewal process for a subscription, follow steps outlined in the Store Manager’s guide to process a renewal for an active subscription.
 This triggers all normal automatic or manual renewal process steps.